rhidoyhasanmahmud/The-Anatomy-of-RabbitMQ/README.md

 ## Disclaimer

-The questions provided in this repository are the summary of frequently asked questions across numerous companies.
-We cannot guarantee that these questions will actually be asked during your interview process, nor should you focus on memorizing all of them.
+The questions provided in this repository are the summary of frequently use across numerous business requirements.
 The primary purpose is for you to get a sense of what some companies might ask — do not get discouraged if you don't know the answer to all of them ⁠— that is ok!

-Furthermore Collect Question and Answer from Different Blog.
+Furthermore, Collect Questions and Answers from Different blogs.

-Good luck with your interview 😊
+Good luck with your journey.  😊

 ---

+## Contact

+To contact:: hasan.mahmud8177@gmail.com